-6. Related party and intra-group transactions 7.
-Financial reporting and
+6. Related party 7.
+Fin and intra-group repo transactions audi 8.
+Risk Control and Management Systems

 - Definition of a minimum standard of control for companies with limited size or activity.

 The Company has internal standards and guidelines on due diligence with third parties, conflicts of interest, gifts and hospitality, social investment and relations with public officials.
 These rules are specifically focused on mitigating potential risks of corruption and fraud.
 Repsol also has a Criminal Prevention Manual to improve the company's understanding of criminal risks and the actions and behaviors expected of employees.
 It also has a global training plan that includes, among others, synchronous actions on the role of the leader, managers, administrators and representative of Repsol.
 Finally, there is an online course on the CPM for those responsible for the management of CPM controls and communication channels susceptible to receive communications related to it.